 Natural Remedies Can Inhibit The Growth Of P.Acnes

 Other studies have looked into the effects of certain natural foods and herbs at inhibiting the inflammatory effect of P.acnes.
-And, although certain strains of this bacteria might beneficial, until researchers find a way to put them to use, it might be best to try and prevent them,
+And, although certain strains of this bacteria might beneficial, until researchers find a way to put them to use, it might be best to try and prevent them, to begin with.
+Here are a few ingredients that might help.

 - Tea tree oil: This age-old remedy is believed to slow down the growth of P.acnes.
 You could either use products that have this essential oil as their main ingredient or add a few drops of it to a face pack and use it regularly.6